rudrac19/R-Cube/README.md

 Hi!
 Do you love Rubik's cubes?
 Well, R-Cube is the best digital cube for you to play with!
 R-Cube is a digital cube where you can solve a cube, but digitally!
 You can reset it any time you want.
 And the cool thing is that it is 3D and all for free!
 It is currently available on a Phone, and Windows 7-11.
 You can move it with a mouse and see it all in 3D!
 Isn't that amazing?
 We hope you try it out!
 Thanks!

-# 1.3 Updates
+# 1.3 (2024)

+In the 1.3 update, we put in a small but helpful feature.
+The tutorial!
+You can see the change log for the 1.3 update, here:

+CHANGE LOG

+- Added Tutorial
+- Fixed bugs

+# 1.4 (2024)

-In the 1.3 update series, we are bringing one of our requested features into this thrilling game!
+In the 1.4 update, we are bringing one of our requested features into this thrilling game!
 Here at RCPython, we love to read feedback, and we read many bugs and features you guys told us!
 We compiled them all in this update.
-You can see the change log for the 1.3 updates series, here:
+You can see the change log for the 1.4 updates here:

 CHANGE LOG*

-- many bugs patched (update 1.3 and 1.3.2)
-- Added tutorial (update 1.3)
+- Added 2x2
-- Added music (update 1.3.2)
+- Added music
-- Removed the Guide in the menu (update 1.3)
-- Added 2x2 Rubik's Cube (update 1.3.1)

-(This is all subject to change)
+- New icon
+- Fixed Bugs

 # Open Source